Technological Imperatives of the Transatlantic Market

 Economic and Political Merger as the Possible Output of Technology and Economies of Scale between the United States and Europe.

-Click here to view a transcript of Mr. Rosecrance's address
+Click here to view a transcript of Prof. Rosecrance's address.

 Nanotechnology has the potential to provide for at least as much transatlantic contention as biotechnology has done in the past.
 Similar to genetic engineering, nanotechnology is marked by a combination of great economic potential with an unknown, but potentially great, risk.
 Under such conditions, European countries have tended to display a more risk-averse regulatory stance than the United States has.
 Biotechnology has already contributed to much transatlantic strife through the existence of incompatible regulatory regimes, ultimately necessitating dispute settlement by the WTO.

-Following the individual presentations, Mr. Henry opened the floor and fielded questions from the audience.
+Following the individual presentations, Dr. Henry opened the floor and fielded questions from the audience.

 Vice President for Europe and Eurasia of the United States Chamber of Commerce

-Mr. Litman was unable to be at the meeting due to a conflict in his schedule.
-In lieu of his presence he submitted a set of recommendations for the work of the Transatlantic Economic Council, prepared jointly by U.S. Chamber of Commerce and BusinessEurope.
+Mr. Litman was unable to attend meeting due to a conflict in his schedule.
+In lieu of his presence he submitted a set of recommendations for the work of the Transatlantic Economic Council, prepared jointly by US Chamber of Commerce and BusinessEurope.

 Click here to read Mr. Litman's set of recommendations